 My Journey — And Why I Keep Going

-From the beginning, I’ve always been willing to put in the hard work.
-During my early banking days, I worked 12 to 16 hours a day, 7 days a week to learn and grow.
-I was grateful to be recognised early on—ranking Top 2 in my department in my very first month as a mortgage specialist, and later achieving Top 1% in Asia Pacific.
+My journey started in banking, where I worked 12 to 16 hours a day, 7 days a week to learn everything I could.
+I was blessed to be recognised in my first year—Top 2 in my department in my very first month as a mortgage specialist, and later ranked in the top 1% across Asia Pacific.

-I was the top Finance graduate and overall top student at RMIT Singapore.
-I attained my Certified Financial Planner (CFP®) designation by my second year in the industry, and I’m currently pursuing a Master of Science in Asset and Wealth Management at the Wealth Management Institute (WMI)—a postgraduate programme by GIC and Temasek, conferred by Nanyang Technological University (NTU).
+I graduated as the top Finance student and overall top student at RMIT Singapore.
+By my second year in the industry, I attained my Certified Financial Planner (CFP®) designation, and I’m currently pursuing a Master of Science in Asset and Wealth Management at the Wealth Management Institute (WMI)—a postgraduate programme by GIC and Temasek, conferred by Nanyang Technological University (NTU).

 ⸻